MNMDreamTeam/projectGreenfield/projectGreenfield/README.md

         -- Category from - Product Styles
         -- Name from - Product Info
         -- Price from - Product Styles
-          # - If on sale, sale price is shown in# red
+          # - If on sale, sale price is shown in red, strikethrough original.
         -- Average Rating from - Review Meta

   ## - 1.3 -
       - Comparison Modal -
-        -- Pop-up to compare related item with overview item
+        -- Pop-up to compare related item with overview item.

 ![Related Products](./Docs/RelatedModal.jpg)